tuckws/CTF_OTW_Bandit/README.md

 #### Skills Learned
 - Linux commands, file operations, navigation, cron functions, and permissions management.
-- Combining and piping functions in the command line.
 - Bash scripting.
 - Linux networking to include use of `nmap`, `netcat`, and `ssh`.
 - Git functions in Linux.